 A new life carries the marks of the astronomical conditions that generated it, because time and space are not abstract categories, but are filled with energy, according to astrologers.
 Quantum physics takes on board what ancient philosopher-astronomers thought and moves in that direction.

 The novelist Charles Dickens, born two hundred years ago, has the placements related to Mercury all very emphasised in his birth chart, that means that the main archetype in his life would be that of the scribe, who perceptively registers daily life stories, getting interested and inventing characters in the immediate environment, with the intention of redefining common sense, and with the practicality of the craftsman, give its integrity back to something that was no longer working.
 His first novel, Pickwick Papers, was firs publish as series in a newspaper.

 Mercury is placed in the fourth house, that describe his father, the family and his country of origin.
 In the most autobiographic of his novels, David Copperfield, Dickens immortalised his father in the character of Mr. Micawber, who ended up in prison for unpaid debts.
 In the fiction, the man denounced the laws that preventing him from working, perpetuated him in his condition.

 Being a very sensitive child, as Neptune, the planet that dissolves limites, suggests in the third house of perception, Dickens never forgot the feeling of abandonment that he suffered when he saw his father destitute and had to go to work to a factory in the conditions created after the English British Revolution, portrayed in Oliver Twist and Hard Times.

-With the Sun, that symbolises the identity, in the fifth house, that governs the potential associated with childhood and creativity, most of his novels started with the birth of the main characters, that during his first years is left at at mercy of major events that make him loose his security, but thanks to the intervention of kind characters, an education and willpower, recovers his place and becomes successful as a popular and prolific writer.
+With the Sun, that symbolises the identity, in the fifth house, that governs the potential associated with childhood and creativity, most of his novels started with the birth of the main characters, that during his first years is left at at mercy of major events that make him lose his security, but thanks to the intervention of kind characters, education and willpower, he recovers his place and becomes successful as a popular and prolific writer.

 The social reformer